romannocry/feed/readme.md

+Generator.py
+This function is an add-on to the email function

 Generator function's goal is to take a json payload and generate a html table widget that will be embedded in emails:

 Default urls: